Translation of the Final Fantasy IV Documents on Settings Book

 Moreover, the length of whips enables the bearer to attack enemies both near and far.
 Occasionally, the ensnared foe will be paralyzed.

-The spurs spaced along the lash are made of a unique, electrically-charged metal.
+The barbs spaced along the lash are made of a unique, electrically-charged metal.
 The alloy is specially formulated to prolong the length of the charge; the resultant whip is especially effective against enemies weak against lightning.

 Their Tests Determine Your Fate as a Summoner

 Armed with his trusty staff, he can control thunder itself in surges of lightning that rush forth from his cane.
-Summon him, and he will bombard the enemy with the thunder of his anger.
+Summon him, and he will bombard the enemy with the thunder of his righteous anger.

 Calling forth a chocobo capitalizes on its true strength - its leg muscles - by delivering a kick to the enemy.
 Chocobos' thighs can get to be 100-120 cm [about 40-47 in.], so you can expect them to pack quite the punch.
 It's probably not a good idea, however, to use them against giant enemies, enemies with great defensive power, or fairly powerful enemies.